-The Early Warning System ensures local communities, and the organizations that support them, have verified information about projects being proposed at major development finance institutions and clear strategies for advocacy – ideally before funding is decided.
+The Early Warning System (EWS) is hosted by the International Accountability Project and supported by partners around the world.
+The EWS ensures local communities, and the organizations that support them, have verified information about investments being proposed at major development banks, including the governments, companies and investors involved, and clear strategies for advocacy – ideally before funding is decided.

 Communities and organizations around the world lack accessible and timely information on development projects and resources to reinforce their engagement in the development process.